ScilifelabDataCentre/OrderPortal/README.md

 Each change of an order is logged, and the information "who, when, what" is stored.
-The log trace is written by the system automatically and is read-only for all users.
+The log trace is written by the system automatically and cannot be edited by any user.